 Since 1971, the Texas Film Commission has been informing filmmakers of the state's complete range of film-related services, locations and full complement of facilities from pre- through postproduction.

-This Commission continues Texas’ proud military history and strong relationship with the United States military by working to preserve and expand the state's eighteen major military installations.
+This Commission continues Texas’ proud military history and strong relationship with the United States military by working to preserve and expand the state's fifteen major military installations.

 The Texas Music Office serves as the information clearinghouse and promotion office for the Texas music industry.